mixxxdj/manual/README.md

 For every change to the manual source files (.rst) the source translation files (.pot) must be re-generated.
-These are stored in `source/locale/pot` and contain the text of every English phrase in the manual in a common format used for translation.
+These are stored in `source/locale/pot` and contain the text of every English phrase in the manual in a common format used for translation and can be regenerated with:

-Additionally, for every new source file added (i.e. new chapters or manual pages) the Transifex configuration file (stored in `.tx/config`) needs updating.
+    make gettext

-To do both of these, run:
+Additionally, for every new source file added (i.e. new chapters or manual pages) the Transifex configuration file (stored in `.tx/config`) needs updating:

-    fab i18n_update_source_translations
+    sphinx-intl update-txconfig-resources --pot-dir source/locale/pot --transifex-project-name mixxxdj-manual --locale-dir source/locale

 Commit the new source translations and Transifex configuration with: